 - Improved risk opportunity and management

-- Designed for international use
+- Been designed for international use

 - Better value, greater certainty and improved delivery